 Cochenet has been engaged as Guest Conductor and Clinician for several All-County and All-City Orchestra Festivals and other school orchestra concerts and community orchestras in New York, Nebraska, Maryland, Iowa, and Wisconsin.
 Cochenet has also conducted in Minnesota, Massachusetts, North Carolina, Pennsylvania, and Connecticut.
 Formerly in upstate New York as the Conductor of the Northeast String Orchestra and a church Music Director, she can now be found directing and teaching throughout the Maryland, Washington, D.C., and Virginia region.
-Previously, she served as a Conductor and Cover and Guest Conductor with the Omaha Area Youth Orchestras in Nebraska, and as an Artist Faculty at the Omaha Conservatory of Music as a conductor and lead instructor on staff for string ensembles and other music classes.
-She held a full private studio for viola and violin.
+Previously, she served as a Conductor and Cover and Guest Conductor with the Omaha Area Youth Orchestras in Nebraska, and as an Artist Faculty at the Omaha Conservatory of Music as a conductor and lead instructor on staff for string ensembles and other music classes, in addition to leading a full private studio.

 An avid violist, Cochenet has performed with groups such as the Washington Chamber Orchestra, Omaha Symphony, Waterloo-Cedar Falls Symphony, Red Cedar Chamber Ensemble, Woodstock Chamber Orchestra, Bard Conductors Institute Orchestra, the Rangbrook Ensemble, and several professional touring groups.
 She has performed for and/or attended master classes of several prominent violist and violinists.
 Her formal viola studies were with Lewis Rosove and Dr. Michael Kimber, and chamber music with Carey Bostian.
 Her orchestral and choral performing experiences have taken her on tours in the U.S. and to Canada and Costa Rica.